jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 ### Do not use VPN!!!

 ## Full installation
-The minimal tools required in this workshop are followings
+The minimal tools required in this workshop are followings.

 ### Install all required SDK and tools